 Google Scholar with university’s VPN connection

-It makes sense to use VPN in using Google Scholar.
+It therefore makes sense to use VPN in using Google Scholar.
 Here is how the same search results look like with VPN.
 Note that the two previously inaccessible papers are now downloadable via a “sfx@Aalto” link.
 Sadly, Klein & Weitzenfeld’s text in Educational Psychologist still remains unaccessible: my university does not have a subscription to its contents:

 I cannot be sure, but I believe all the universities provide a similar service as Aalto University does, and therefore VPN opens doors to papers (for those who have a university account, of course).
 Here are the instructions for Aalto users for how you install the VPN client on your computer.